-The 214-square-foot outside cabins and 223-square-foot balcony staterooms (each with a 45-square-foot verandah) are comparable to mini-suites on some other ships, each with a distinct bedroom area and living room.
-Twin beds, which can be made into a queen, are divided from the living area with a full pull-across curtain.
+The 214-square-foot outside cabins and 223-square-foot balcony cabins (each with a 45-square-foot verandah) are comparable to mini-suites on some other ships, each with a distinct bedroom area and living room.
+Twin beds, which can be made into a queens, are divided from the living areas with full pull-across curtains.
 The living rooms include deep, full-length sofas, which can be made into third single beds; many rooms also have berths that descend from the ceiling for a fourth person.
-The slightly larger 259-square-foot Deluxe Family Oceanview stateroom, with a 45-square-foot balcony, can fit five with an additional wall-mounted Murphy bed.
+The slightly larger 259-square-foot Deluxe Family Oceanview cabin, also with a 45-square-foot balcony, can fit five with an additional wall-mounted Murphy bed.
 Inside cabins (184 square feet for standard, 214 square feet for deluxe) are, for the most part, configured similarly to the outsides and offer the same amenities.

-Each stateroom comes with a "cold box."
-It's not a refrigerator, but it does keep already cold items cold.
-Also included in each stateroom: a safe large enough to fit a Macbook Pro, two small end tables with a single drawer each, a sofa, a coffee table that rises to table height, a large desk with a crescent-shaped stool and a small television.
-The TV programming is mostly Disney-owned channels (including ABC, Toon Disney, the Disney Channel and several ESPN channels) and Discovery, Discovery Travel, CNN, CNN Headline and BBC World.
-There were several stations with movies produced by Disney-owned companies, including Miramax, Buena Vista and Touchstone.
+Each also includes a Sealy Posturepedic mattress topped with 300-thread-count, 100 percent Egyptian cotton linens; a "cold box," similar to a minifridge; a safe large enough to fit a Macbook Pro; two small end tables; a sofa; coffee table; large desk with a cushioned stool; and a TV.
+The TV programming is mostly Disney-owned channels (including ABC, Toon Disney, the Disney Channel and several ESPN channels), as well as Discovery, Discovery Travel, CNN, CNN Headline and BBC World.

-The bathrooms on Magic are unique in that they are divided into a "bath and a half" configuration in all but the least expensive inside cabins, which have single baths with one sink each.
+The bathrooms on Magic are unique in that they're divided into a "bath and a half" configuration in all but the least expensive inside cabins, which have single bathrooms with a shower and tub combo and one sink each.
 In all other cabins, one bathroom has a toilet, a sink and shelves for makeup and sundries; the other has a shallow tub, shower and sink.
-The tub is mainly to wash little ones who are too young to shower, and while it seemed a bit shallow for an adult bath, it can be used for that purpose as well.
-Crisp white tiles with bright blue accent pieces, faux granite sink tops with molded honey maple surrounds and round chrome sinks made these little rooms appear elegant.
-Though most people love them, we felt claustrophobic in them.
+The tub is mainly to wash little ones who are too young to shower, and while it seemed a bit shallow for an adult bath, it can be used for that purpose, too.
+Crisp white tiles with bright blue accent pieces, faux granite sink tops with molded honey maple surrounds, and round chrome sinks make these little rooms appear elegant.

 The ship's exterior "modern classic" design dictated several interior space nuances.
-Outside cabins have large, round windows that replicate portholes.
-Most of the balconies have bars and Plexiglas inserts, but at the aft end of Decks 5, 6, 7 and 8 are balconied staterooms with either a "Navigator's Balcony" (with a solid wall and a round cutout) or a half-height white metal wall as the staterooms angle toward the pointed stern.
+Outside cabins have large, round windows, porthole style, rather than rectangular picture windows.
+Most of the balconies have bars and Plexiglas inserts, but at the aft end of decks 5, 6, 7 and 8 are balcony cabins with either a "Navigator's Balcony" (with a solid wall and a round cutout) or a half-height white metal wall as the cabins angle toward the pointed stern.
 This angle, too, allows for larger verandah spaces because of the curve.
-We had a stateroom at the "corner" of the aft curve; our balcony was nearly six feet wide at one end, narrowing to about three and a half feet at the other, slightly longer than the standard midship balconies.
-We loved the extra outdoor space but missed the ocean vista since the solid metal wall prevents a view of anything but the sky when you are seated.

-The wheelchair-accessible staterooms on Magic are enormous, and they are available in inside, outside, verandah and suite categories.
-The aft balcony accessible staterooms have huge verandahs, as well (some 30 feet long).
+The wheelchair-accessible cabins on Magic are enormous, and they're available in inside, outside, verandah and suite categories.
+The aft balcony accessible cabins have huge verandahs (some 30 feet long).

 7624--Great location, plenty of room, quiet, would book again.
 Did not care for the navigator's closed in verandah.
 This would work well with small children, however, we would have preferred an open verandah view.
 Just a small negative-did not impact us very much.
 We...continue